 Concepts

-The Bare Metal offering is based on an architecture designed to meet the requirements of critical workloads.
+The Bare Metal offering is built on an architecture designed to meet the needs of critical workloads.

-- Cisco UCS Servers: High-performance and reliable compute blades forming the foundation of the offering.
+- Cisco UCS Servers : High-performance and reliable, these compute blades form the foundation of the offering.

 Architecture

-The distributed storage model provides a separation between computing (Bare Metal servers) and storage (distributed block), enabling:
+The distributed storage model provides a separation between compute (Bare Metal servers) and storage (distributed block), enabling:

-- Flexibility to map storage volumes across multiple Bare Metal servers according to requirements.
+- Flexibility to map storage volumes across multiple Bare Metal servers based on requirements.

-- Optimal customization of computing and storage configurations.
+- Optimal customization of compute and storage configurations.

 - Enhanced resilience through the use of Distributed RAID 6.